equinor/ert/docs/ert/reference/configuration/keywords.rst

 The SUMMARY keyword has limited support for '*' wildcards, if your key contains one or more '*' characters all matching variables from the refcase are selected.
-Observe that if your summary key contains wildcards you must supply a refcase with the REFCASE key - otherwise only fully expanded keywords will be used.
+Observe that if your summary key contains wildcards you must supply a refcase with the :ref:`REFCASE <refcase>` key - otherwise only fully expanded keywords will be used.

 .. note::
     Properties added using the SUMMARY keyword are only